cblopez/mvcphpgenerator/README.md

 # mvcphpgenerator 1.1
-Python script for PHP file generator using MVC Paradign for Python 2.7.
+Python script for PHP file generator using MVC Paradigm for Python 2.7.
 Created by Christian Barral

 ## NEW!